Programming641/computer_vision_algorithm3/README.md

 may not be stable at this time!
 I only did a quick test only but it worked great with test data.

+## Note
+this is not the end of this algorithm!
+I'm tired for now...
+I'll work on it when I get time and motivation....